KatherineMichel/the-list/README.md

 https://resources.github.com/webcasts/Introduction-to-open-source-security-tools | Introduction to open source security tools | GitHub Resources Library

+https://about.gitlab.com/2018/03/15/working-at-gitlab-affects-my-life/ | How working at GitLab has changed my view on work and life | GitLab

+Developer Survey
 https://about.gitlab.com/developer-survey/2018/ | GitLab 2018 Global Developer Report | GitLab
-https://about.gitlab.com/2018/03/15/working-at-gitlab-affects-my-life/ | How working at GitLab has changed my view on work and life | GitLab https://about.gitlab.com/2018/01/17/craftsman-looks-at-continuous-integration/ | A Craftsman looks at continuous integration | GitLab https://about.gitlab.com/2018/03/07/2018-global-developer-report/ | Global Developer Report confirms 2018 is the year for open source and DevOps | GitLab https://about.gitlab.com/2018/02/20/whats-wrong-with-devops/ | 3 things that are wrong with DevOps today | GitLab
+https://about.gitlab.com/2018/03/07/2018-global-developer-report/ | Global Developer Report confirms 2018 is the year for open source and DevOps | GitLab

+https://about.gitlab.com/2018/01/17/craftsman-looks-at-continuous-integration/ | A Craftsman looks at continuous integration | GitLab

+https://about.gitlab.com/2018/02/20/whats-wrong-with-devops/ | 3 things that are wrong with DevOps today | GitLab

 https://about.gitlab.com/2017/12/13/an-agile-approach-to-documentation-and-structure/ | An Agile approach to documentation and structure | GitLab